Construction Accounting in North Carolina

 What is construction accounting and how is it different from regular accounting?

-Why do North Carolina contractors need specialized bookkeeping services?
+Why do contractors in North Carolina need specialized bookkeeping?

 Ready for Professional Construction Accounting?